-Interested Parties Needs and Expectations VH Employees & other VW UK business unit employees Quality of work / life, job security, challenge, personal and professional development, career opportunities.
+Interested Parties Needs and Expectations VH Employees and other VW UK business unit employees Quality of work / life, job security, challenge, personal and professional development, career opportunities.
 Shareholders (e.g. VW NL) Sustainable growth and profitability.
-Sub-contractors • Surety of work, paid on time, collaborative working, respectable working environment, desire to work with a responsible organisation. • Clients • High level of service delivery, on time and on budget, in line with client expectations. • Customers • High level of service delivery, on time and on budget, in line with requirements and expectations.
-Suppliers Information of what is required and when, payment terms are met.
+Sub-contractors Surety of work, paid on time, collaborative working, respectable working environment, desire to work with a responsible organisation. • Clients Willingness to collaborate, resulting in a positive effect on high levels of service delivery, that are on time, on budget, and in line with client expectations.
+Achievement of sustainability objectives / targets. • Customers High level of service delivery, on time and on budget, in line with requirements and expectations. • Suppliers Information of what is required and when, payment terms are met.
 Competitors (Joint Ventures) Clear communication of requirements (contractual and of QMS), compliance to agreed QMS, objectives and terms.
 Industry bodies e.g. Highways Electrical Association (HEA), etc Sharing knowledge, source and share best practice, influence positive changes in the industry